-All new corps members will go through an “onboarding” process over several months that will prepare you to teach your classroom of students.
-Your onboarding will include orientation sessions, training, and required tasks for you to complete.
+As a new corps member, you will go through onboarding over several months that will prepare you to teach.
+Onboarding will include orientation sessions, training, and required tasks for you to complete.
 Teach For America staff in your region will help guide you through the process.
 Learn what to expect during your onboarding.

 1. After You Join the Corps

-During this time you will receive information from your placement region about required tests and other actions you’ll need to take in order to become qualified to teach.
-You’ll likely need to pass subject-area exams and submit other paperwork in the weeks and months after you join the corps.
-You will also receive more information about which summer training institute you’ll be attending and steps to complete in order to prepare.
+During this time, you will receive information from your placement region about required tests and other actions you’ll need to take to become qualified to teach.
+You’ll likely need to pass subject-area exams and submit paperwork in the weeks and months after joining the corps.
+You will also receive more information about Pre-Service and steps you’ll need to complete to prepare.

 “Believe me when I say, these first few days are a foundational whirlwind.
 You’re going to meet so many people—lots of fast friends, as I call them—who will be partners in this work.”